lyramer/navigator/README.md

 The order in which the ids are listed are the order in which they are rendered on the map, bottom to top.

-The layer IDs themselves are defined in the [src/mapConfig.js](/src/mapConfig.js) file,
+The layer IDs themselves are defined in layerDefs, in the [src/mapConfig.js](/src/mapConfig.js) file.

+Since going to the base url will show no layers in this configuration, I have set it up so that the base url will display osm and Arctic SDI data.

 ## Getting Up and Running